Last updated: April 13, 2026

 At Saratoga or Gulfstream, a mid-level claimer can be packed with horses that would be allowance runners at a smaller track.
 At Delta Downs, that same claiming price usually gets you a more workmanlike group of solid horses that fit the circuit but do not scare you on paper.
 I have seen plenty of horses who look like world beaters locally get exposed the moment they ship to a deeper pool.
 Class is always relative to the circuit, and the overnight sheet does not tell you which circuit you are really dealing with unless you already know it.

-Allowance Races: Where I Find Out If a Horse Really Belongs
+Allowance Races: Where a Horse Proves What It Is

 Stakes Races: When I Finally Take a Swing